Serguei-P/cisco-telnet-test/readme.txt

-Cisco used to ask candidates applying for a developer's job in Cloud Web Secruty.
+This is a test Cisco used to ask candidates applying for a developer's job in Cloud Web Secruty.
 This test is not used anymore.

 I have developed this using non-blocking IO, as I thought that using blocking IO was way too easy.
 Later when I was employed and was avaluating new candidates tests I have never seen anybody using non-blocking IO (it appears that I did more then required).